-Using an unbiased yeast-two-hybrid screen to search for desmosomal proteome regulators in the adult human heart, in combination with in silico molecular docking, in vivo genetic mouse and human heart tissue studies, we reveal protein degradation machinery that uniquely target the cardiac desmosome to regulate desmosomal proteome longevity and function.
-We identify constitutive photo-morphogenesis 9 signalosome subunit 6 (CSN6), a member of a pathway classically associated with protein quality control, as a resident desmosomal protein that endogenously restricts desmosome protein degradation to prevent the cardiac desmosomal targeted disease, ARVD/C, in mouse and man.
+Using an unbiased yeast-2-hybrid screen to search for desmosomal proteome regulators in the adult human heart in combination with in silico molecular docking and in vivo genetic mouse and human heart tissue studies, we reveal protein degradation machinery that uniquely targets the cardiac desmosome to regulate desmosomal proteome longevity and function.
+We identify constitutive photomorphogenesis 9 signalosome subunit 6 (CSN6), a member of a pathway classically associated with protein quality control, as a resident desmosomal protein that endogenously restricts desmosome protein degradation to prevent the cardiac desmosomal targeted disease ARVD/C in mice and humans.